Welcome to Starkli

 Starkli uses "signers" to sign transactions.
 Technically speaking, a signer can be anything that can provide valid signatures for transactions.
 In practice, the following signer types are currently supported:

 More signer types will be supported as they become available.
-As of this writing, the most secure signer type is encrypted keystores.
+As of this writing, the most secure signer type is Ledger hardware wallets.

-Signers can be created and managed through the starkli signer command.
+Signers can be managed, or in some cases, created, through the starkli signer command.

 Encrypted keystores